immutant/immutant.org/news/2012-02-16-clustering.md

 possibly [this][howto].

 We'll save *Domain Mode* with respect to Immutant for a future post.
-It's not required to form a cluster, only to more easily manage them.
+It's not required for clustering, but it is an option for easier cluster management.
 In this post, we'll reveal a trick to simulate a cluster on your development box so that you can experiment with Immutant clustering features, which we should probably enumerate now:

 * Automatic load balancing and failover of message consumers
 * HTTP session replication